 International Pre Degree Courses

-Are only open to international students and include English language support and academic writing guidance.
+These courses are only open to international students.
+They include English language support and academic writing guidance.

 - International Introduction to the study of Design, Media and Screen (London College of Communication)